 You can travel today very much as you have in the past-but you'll be giving important aid to your country if you plan your trips to assist the war effort.
-Your cooperation will also add greatly to the pleasure and convenience of your trips. - EASE WEEK-END CONGESTION-TAKE MID-WEEK TRIPS.
+Your cooperation will also add greatly to the pleasure and convenience of your trips.

+- EASE WEEK-END CONGESTION-TAKE MID-WEEK TRIPS.
 Wartime conditions tend to crowd transportation facilities on weekends, the only time many soldiers, sailors, war workers can travel.
-Taking mid-week trips will relieve congestion - such trips, for instance, as shopping tours, social visits, business trips, recreational travel, even visits to men at camps. - SAVE TIME-PRE-ARRANGE YOUR TRIP.
-To avoid unnecessary delay and confusion at departure time, get tickets and all trip information well in advance. - SAVE MONEY FOR U. S. BONDS ... at Greyhound's low fares.
-And save essential materials, too ... buses carry a passenger more than twice as far as a car, per pound of rubber, per gallon of fuel. - AVOID CROWDS-GO BEFORE MID-SUMMER.
-If you're taking a vacation this year, plan to go before the mid-summer rush if possible - or wait until fall.
+Taking mid-week trips will relieve congestion-such trips, for instance, as shopping tours, social visits, business trips, recreational travel, even visits to men at camps. - To avoid unnecessary delay and confusion at departure time, get tickets and all trip information well in advance. - Greyhound's low fares.
+And save essential materials, too... buses carry a passenger more than twice as far as a car, per pound of rubber, per gallon of fuel. - SUMMER.
+If you're taking a vacation this year, plan to go before the mid-summer rush if possible-or wait until fall.
 Your trip will be smoother-resorts less crowded.

-For special trip information, see your Greybound agent, or write to nearest of these Greybound Information Offices: New York City + Cleveland, Ohio + Philadelphia, Pa.
-Chicago, III. • Fort Worth, Tex. • Minneapolis, Minnesota San Francisco, Cal.
+For special trip information, see your Greybound agent, or write to nearest of these Greybound Information Offices:

+New York City Cleveland, Ohio Philadelphia, Pa.
+Chicago, III.
+Fort Worth, Tex.
+Minneapolis, Minnesota San Francisco, Cal.
 Boston, Mass.
-Washington, D. C. Detroit, Michigan • St. Louis, Mo. • Lexington, Kentucky Charleston, West Virginia • Cincinnati, Ohio Memphis, Tennessee • New Orleans, Louisine He was waiting for her one evening, JUNE, 1942
+Washington, D. C. Detroit, Michigan St. Louis, Mo.
+Lexington, Kentucky Charleston, West Virginia Cincinnati, Ohio Memphis, Tennessee New Orleans, Louisiana

-T'S a discovery for any girl-any woman -to learn how Midol brightens "dreaded days" by relieving functional periodic pain.
+T'S a discovery for any girl-any woman-to learn how Midol brightens "dreaded days" by relieving functional periodic pain.

 But it's a discovery millions have made!
-Among thousands of women recently interviewed, more reported using Midol for this purpose than all other preparations com-bined, and 96% of these Midol users said they found it effective!
+Among thousands of women recently interviewed, more reported using Midol for this purpose than all other preparations combined, and 96% of these Midol users said they found it effective!

 Isn't it time you, too, stopped giving in to needless functional pain, and started relying on Midol to make the pain yield, instead?
 Unless you have some organic disorder calling for special medical or surgical care, Midol should help you.
 Try it, and trust it.
 It contains no opiates.
 One ingredient is widely prescribed for headache and muscular pain; another exclusive ingredient quickly relieves spasmodic pain peculiar to the time.

-Look for Midol on your Look for Midol on your druggist's counter, or ask for it.
+Look for Midol on your druggist's counter, or ask for it.
 Large size, only 40¢; small size, 20¢.